Hemanth814241/SOC-Home-Lab/Project-02-Encoded-PowerShell-Detection/README.md

 The investigation confirmed that the decoded PowerShell command executed a legitimate administrative task.
 No malicious child processes, outbound network connections, persistence mechanisms, or additional indicators of compromise were identified.

-Based on the collected evidence, the incident was classified as a **False Positive (Lab Generated Activity).**
+Based on the collected evidence, the incident was classified as a **Benign Positive (Authorized Lab Activity).**

 ---